top of page

 As the water collects it will eventually be swept away by the high mountain sun.

-Left behind will be the deliciously famous Pink Salt of Peru!
+Left behind will be the deliciously famous pink salt of Peru!

 Up close views of the Maras Salt Mines

-Also, once you're done reading this post be sure to check out my Peru Video Travel Guide that will highlight some of my favorite activities to do around the Cusco area.
+Once you’re done reading this post be sure to check out my Peru Video Travel Guide that will highlight some of my favorite activities to do around the Cusco area.

 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!

-Here's how we got to Maras.
 During our trip to Peru we were also doing a 5 day Salkantay Trek with Alpaca Expeditions, a local tour operator.

-We booked the experience as 'private' so it was just myself, brother and Alpaca Expeditions along for the ride.
+We booked the experience as ‘private’ so it was just myself, my brother and Alpaca Expeditions along for the ride.

-Alpaca did a great job so I can recommend them with confidence - but even if you go with a different operator, having a local guide that can speak to what you're seeing is a huge perk.
+Alpaca did a great job so I can recommend them with confidence – but even if you go with a different tour operator, having a local guide that can speak to what you’re seeing is a huge perk.

-You'll find vendors in the area selling different flavors of Maras salt, packaged goods such as chocolate made with the salt and even large hunks of unprocessed salt that can serve as household decorations.
+You’ll find vendors in the area selling different flavors of salt, packaged goods such as chocolate made with the salt and even large hunks of unprocessed salt that can serve as household decorations.

-Like elsewhere in Peru make sure to have some soles handy.
-You'll need it to pay your entrance fee and to deal with the locals peddling the salt of Maras.
+Like elsewhere in Peru, make sure to have some soles handy.
+You’ll need it to pay your entrance fee and to deal with the locals peddling the salt of Maras.

 Personally I left with some pink salt for cooking, a large decorative piece of salt taken from the mines and some chocolates.